dustinstoltz/CMDist/README.md

 ### Performance and Parallel CMDist

-Calculating `CMD` relies on `RWMD`, and while it is a more efficient rendering of Word Mover's Distance, it is still a very complex process and thus takes a while.
+Calculating `CMD` (as of version 0.6.0) relies on [Linear Complexity RWMD](https://arxiv.org/abs/1711.07227) or `LC-RWMD`.
+The performance gain over the previous `RWMD` implementation is considerable.
+Nevertheless, it may be desireable to boost performance further on especially large projects.

 One way to reduce complexity and thus time (without a noticeable drop in accuracy) is by removing very sparse terms in your DTM.
-Parallelizing is another option, so we decided to build it in.
+Parallelizing is another option, so we built it in.
 To use parallel calculations just set `parallel = TRUE`.
 The default number of threads is 2, but you can set it as high as you have threads/cores (but usually you want to use less than your maximum).

 ```r